qamarian-sds/sds/Spec.md

 ]
 ~~~~

-_Spaces (this is what is meant by space " ", not "\n" and the likes) may appear before and after
+_Spaces (this is what is meant by space _" "_, not _"\n"_ and the likes) may appear before and after
 an orgrule.
 However, the standard is that two spaces should come before an orgrule, and no spcae
 should come after._

 ###### Orgrule Illegal Chars

-Owing to the fact that the `\` character and the `"\n"` character are used for orgrules syntax, a
+Owing to the fact that the `\` character and the `\n` character are used for orgrules syntax, a file
-file or sub-dir is not allowed to have them in its name.
+or sub-dir is not allowed to have them in its name.

 __Examples of invalid orgrules (due to presence of `\` in file or sub-dir name):__